 But suppose you find it tedious or don’t have the time to maintain your garden tools.
 In that case, you can always book a garden tool sharpening service on Airtasker.
 You can also find someone who can help you with many other gardening-related tasks.
 Put up a task and get help from a specialist via Airtasker today!

-FAQs on caring for garden tools
+FAQs on cleaning and sharpening garden tools

 Yes!
 Disposing of garden tools - even those heavily encrusted with rust - can be wasteful and impractical.
 Avoid throwing away your rusty garden tools unless their surfaces have rusted away and are unusable.
 With the right equipment, effort, and patience, most rusty garden tools can be restored to proper working order; Some tools may even come out looking like new!